How To Freelance: 5 Tips For Managing Your Clients

 Help your clients understand that copywriting is a creative process that requires time and space for research, ideation, and creation in order for you to produce quality work that will yield positive results.

-I cover this and share six additional tips in my post on How To Get Into Flow State, which you can find right here.
+I cover this and share 6 additional tips in my post on How To Get Into Flow State, which you can read after this blog!

 4. Listen To The Red Flags